 To create, coordinate, and manage a county-wide recycling program.
-Conduct public awareness programs and develop training programs for all school grades to inform the public of the importance of recycling and stimulate public participation.
 Create a simple and effective program that will allow residents of the County to participate in recycling opportunities for a wide range of waste materials.
 Compile current information on all market opportunities to ensure the best available economic benefits to participants.
 Organize and direct cleanliness of collection sites.
 Coordinate office paper recycling program for Hamilton County Government.